benzai/BennyChewDev/README.md

 Demo project.

-### App architecture

-- MVVM

 ### Technologies

 - Swift
+- MVVM
-- Decodable for JSONDecoding.
+- Decodable for JSONDecoding
-- Combine publishers for networking (service).
+- Combine publishers for networking (service)
-- UIKit UICollectionView diffable data source and compositional layout for the list pages.
+- UIKit UICollectionView diffable data source and compositional layout for the list pages
 - Video player with AVKit.
-Custom video view with AVFoundation.
+Custom video view with AVFoundation
-- Theme class with a basic design system (colors, font sizes) that works in UIKit and SwiftUI.
+- Theme class with a basic design system (colors, font sizes) that works in UIKit and SwiftUI
-- R.swift for generating a type safe 'look up' class for the assets (fonts, images).
+- R.swift for generating a type safe 'look up' class for the assets (fonts, images)
-- Experiment with a SwiftUI implementation of a page view within the UIKit world (base app uses UINavigationController).
-Using SwiftUI for some views can save a lot of development time, for situations where the 'old' UIKit features are not needed.
-Drawback of using SwiftUI is the minimum deployment target has to be iOS 13 or 14.
+- Experiment with a SwiftUI implementation of a page view within the UIKit world (base app uses UINavigationController)Using SwiftUI for some views can save a lot of development time, for situations where the 'old' UIKit features are not needed.
+Drawback of using SwiftUI is the minimum deployment target has to be iOS 13 or 14

 ### External packages

-- SnapKit for auto layout.
+- SnapKit for auto layout
-- Kingfisher for image networking (loading images into UIImageView).
+- Kingfisher for image networking (loading images into UIImageView)
 - PanModal (by Slack) for swipable modals.
-Can be configured to start at half height.
+Can be configured to start at half height

-### How to run

-- Open the API chipvideos-api in Terminal and run npm run dev.
-If the API is not running, the app will not work properly.
-- Run the Xcode project in Xcode 12 or higher with cmd+r.
-- If it does not build at first, try changing the Team at Signing & Capabilities to your account.

 ### Notes

 This is a demo project I have put together to showcase my iOS development code for a potential freelance project.
 The context is a mobile app that plays videos (web view).

----